 Pineapple Vegetarian (Want it spicy? +Jalapeños) Pineapple, Mushroom, Olive, Bell Peppers, Onions

-Create your Own Choose from the any of the toppings listed above.
+Make your Own (Why not have it your way?)
+Choose from the any of the toppings listed above.

 I started making pizza when I was 15, back in 1977.
 Scratch dough.
 Tomato paste.
 Mozzarella and salami.
 Cooked in a pan.
 In a crappy electric oven.
 Then eventually on a stone.
 And over the years I progressed to about as far as you could go in a home oven.
 I knew that someday I wanted to have a “real” pizza oven…In the interim, I dabbled with small portable propane ovens that were pretty good – a lot hotter than a home oven for sure – but still not the real thing.